 Adults can benefit from fluoride treatments at any age.
 Scheduling an appointment for a fluoride treatment will depend on your oral health and how much at risk you are for developing cavities.
 If you have several factors that leave you at risk for developing tooth decay, your dentist may recommend you use topical fluoride treatments to help strengthen your tooth enamel and lower your risk of tooth decay.
-To assess your smile, use a dentist near me search to find your nearest Bright Now!
-Dental location.
+To assess your smile, use a dentist near me search to find your nearest Monarch Dental & Orthodontics location.
 From there, you can determine whether or not a fluoride treatment is right for you.

 Factors that can leave a patient predisposed to needing a fluoride treatment include having a dry mouth condition, gum disease, frequent cavities, or having dental crowns or braces.
 Without saliva helping remove food particles, dry mouth conditions can leave your mouth further susceptible to developing plaque which contributes to tooth decay.
 Gum disease is often caused by poor oral hygiene, but can also contribute to tooth decay as well as infected gums.
 If you have frequent cavities, your dentist may want to recommend fluoride as an option to help prevent more from developing in the future.
 Lastly, having dental work such as dental crowns or braces can leave the part of your tooth that meets the crown or bracket susceptible to trapping bacteria.
 Using fluoride can help strengthen these hard to reach areas.

 Fluoride is a great option for strengthening the enamel on your teeth, but you should always be aware of using it as directed.
 High doses of fluoride can be toxic, depending on the weight of the individual using fluoride treatment.
 For this reason, fluoride in children needs to be monitored to avoid levels from becoming too high.